hitoshi-watase/sercrod/docs/reference/directives/apply.md

 #### Description

-When a Nablla host uses *stage, the runtime keeps a separate buffer object called the stage for rendering and user edits, while the original data object remains the committed source of truth.
+When a Sercrod host uses *stage, the runtime keeps a separate buffer object called the stage for rendering and user edits, while the original data object remains the committed source of truth.
 During update, the visible scope for the host is taken from the stage buffer when it exists, and falls back to the data object when it does not.

 *apply is a simple event-style directive that finalises a staged edit session.
 When the element is clicked, the contents of the stage buffer are merged into the host data and the host is updated.
-Immediately after applying, Nablla takes a deep snapshot of the committed data so that *restore can later rebuild the stage from that snapshot. :contentReference[oaicite:2]{index=2}
+Immediately after applying, Sercrod takes a deep snapshot of the committed data so that *restore can later rebuild the stage from that snapshot. :contentReference[oaicite:2]{index=2}

 The attribute value of *apply or n-apply is not used.
 Presence of the attribute is all that matters; any value is ignored.